 people's opinions, ability to contribute towards creating a safe and protective environment).

-Have you ever had concerns about a colleague?
-How did you deal with this?
-What does 'promoting fundamental British values' mean to you?
-Tell us about what you have done in the last 12 months to actually improve child protection in the workplace.
+- own?
+How do you behave in this situation? - Have you ever had concerns about a colleague?
+How did you deal with this? - What does 'promoting fundamental British values' mean to you? - Tell us about what you have done in the last 12 months to actually improve child protection in the workplace.
 How did this action arise?
 Follow up with: Who did you talk to?
-What is the safeguarding policy in your workplace?
+What were the results? - What is the safeguarding policy in your workplace?
 Follow up with: How is it monitored?
-What steps have you taken to improve things?
-Give me an example of when you have had safeguarding concerns about a child.
+What steps have you taken to improve things? - Give me an example of when you have had safeguarding concerns about a child.
 Follow up with: How did it arise?
 Who did you speak to?
-What actions did you take?
-Tell us about a situation where you felt you fell short of safeguarding standards.
+What actions did you take? - Tell us about a situation where you felt you fell short of safeguarding standards.
 Follow up with: How did it arise?
 Who did you speak to?
-What actions did you take?
-Have you ever had to challenge the views of someone more senior than yourself in relation to safeguarding concerns?
+What actions did you take? - Have you ever had to challenge the views of someone more senior than yourself in relation to safeguarding concerns?
 Follow up with: What were the circumstances?
 How did you go about it?
 What was the outcome?

-Builds values and judgments based on new information.
-Shows an appreciation of safeguarding issues and an ability to contribute towards a protective environment.
-Shows respect for others' feelings, views and circumstances Demonstrates a commitment to fundamental British values.
-Proactive and has personally taken actions to improve safeguarding culture.
-Has personal experience of having appropriately dealt with a challenging safeguarding issue.
-Personally, committed towards making improvements.
-Sees it as part of their job.
-Prepared to challenge others in the workplace to make tangible improvements to safeguarding.
-Prepared to challenge others in the workplace to make tangible improvements to safeguarding.
-Prepared to ckalle difficult issues and confront individuals if necessary, in order to promote best practice.
-Shows a good understanding of the issues.
+- Builds values and judgments based on new information. - Shows an appreciation of safeguarding issues and an ability to contribute towards a protective environment. - Shows respect for others' feelings, views and circumstances - Demonstrates a commitment to fundamental British values. - Proactive and has personally taken actions to improve safeguarding culture. - Has personal experience of having appropriately dealt with a challenging safeguarding issue. - Personally, committed towards making improvements.
+Sees it as part of their job. - Prepared to challenge others in the workplace to make tangible improvements to safeguarding. - Prepared to tackle difficult issues and confront individuals if necessary, in order to promote best practice. - Shows a good understanding of the issues.
 Up to date with events and legislation.
 Knows about test cases.

-Dismissive of, or underplays, the risks.
-Consistently puts the blame and responsibility for child/ adult protection elsewhere.
-Fails to believe in suspicions/reports of abuse Dismissive of Fundamental British Values or expresses views that undermine these No evidence of having approach to safeguarding issues.
-Reluctance to challenge people / systems / processes to make things better.
-No twell versed or clear in understanding of the issues/sensitivities.
-Intolerant of the bureaucracy around safeguarding.
-Shows a tendency to take inappropriate chances/risks in area o safeguarding. -- ---
+- Dismissive of, or underplays, the risks. - Consistently puts the blame and responsibility for child/ adult protection elsewhere. - Fails to believe in suspicions/reports of abuse - Dismissive of Fundamental British Values or expresses views that undermine these - No evidence of having taken steps in own right to make improvements. - Passive approach to safeguarding issues. - Reluctance to challenge people / systems / processes to make things better. - No real experience of handling safeguarding issues.
+Naïve approach. - Sees it as someone else's job and/or responsibility. - Not well versed or clear in understanding of the issues/sensitivities. - Intolerant of the bureaucracy around safeguarding. - Shows a tendency to take inappropriate chances/risks in area of safeguarding.